-11 Real People On The Moment They Knew They Would Marry Their Partner
+11 Real People Explain When They Knew They Would Marry Their Partner

 "Within the first month of dating, my husband and I stayed up all night talking and laughing until our stomachs hurt.
 I had never had so much to talk about with anyone, and I had rarely laughed so hard.
 And then I thought, You know what?
 I think I want to talk to this guy every day for the rest of my life." —Chloe, 35